Control-M vs Pega BPM comparison

 Control-M vs. Pega BPM

-Control-M is ranked 4th in Process Automation with 110 reviews while Pega BPM is ranked 2nd in Process Automation with 55 reviews.
+Control-M is ranked 4th in Process Automation with 110 reviews while Pega BPM is ranked 2nd in Process Automation with 57 reviews.
 Control-M is rated 8.8, while Pega BPM is rated 8.2.
 The top reviewer of Control-M writes "We have seen quicker file transfers with more visibility and stability".
-On the other hand, the top reviewer of Pega BPM writes "Low code with great APIs and good flexibility".
+On the other hand, the top reviewer of Pega BPM writes "Fastens application development and has all the features to meet the requirements of our customers".
 Control-M is most compared with AutoSys Workload Automation, IBM Workload Automation, Rocket Zena, ESP Workload Automation Intelligence and Automic Workload Automation, whereas Pega BPM is most compared with ServiceNow, Camunda, Appian, Microsoft Power Apps and IBM BPM.
 See our Control-M vs. Pega BPM report.

 See our list of best Process Automation vendors.